OccuFly: A 3D Vision Benchmark for Semantic Scene Completion from the Aerial Perspective: Data Generation Framework

 After manually annotating all images in $\mathcal{J}$, we lift semantic labels from images to points via back-projection.
+Note that this step is similar to~\cite{yan2024pointssc}, but adapted to a LiDAR-free, camera-only aerial setting based on SfM+MVS reconstruction.
 As most of the points are observed by multiple cameras, we fuse multi-view evidence to assign robust per-point labels.
 Technically, this is accomplished by unweighted majority voting, where ties are broken by a fixed class-prior order derived from class frequencies.
 Furthermore, to annotate unlabeled points, we apply k-nearest-neighbor (kNN) with inverse-distance weights within a fixed neighborhood.
 As a denoising step, we apply a second iteration of kNN to all points, effectively relabeling every point to the dominant class in its neighborhood, similar to~\cite{tian2023occ3d}.
-The resulting semantic point cloud $\mathcal{P}_{\mathcal{S}}=\{(\mathbf{x}_m,c_m)\}_{m=1}^{M}$ consists of 3D points $\mathbf{x}_m$ and their corresponding semantic class labels $c_m \in \mathcal{C}$.
+The resulting semantic point cloud $\mathcal{P}_{\mathcal{S}}=\{(\mathbf{x}_m,c_m)\}_{m=1}^{M}$ consists of 3D points $\mathbf{x}_m$ and corresponding semantic class labels $c_m \in \mathcal{C}$.